 Part 2 – Crossing borders

-In the end it was nothing like I expected it to be.
+In the end, it was nothing like I expected it to be.
 There were almost no foreigners and no one bothered us anywhere.
 It was the first of many misconceptions I had about Peru.

-Traveling with dog is difficult enough on its own without counting the paperwork.
+Traveling with a dog is difficult enough on its own without counting the paperwork.
 All the logistics involved are difficult enough to handle.
 Accommodation is harder to come by, food and vet costs add up quickly and discrimination is fierce, as there are still too many people out there that don’t like dogs and don’t understand that someone can travel with one.

-For example many one hotel staff or landlords can’t conceive the fact that the dog sleeps in my room next to my bed, not on the street or in a yard somewhere.
+For example, many one hotel staff or landlords can’t conceive the fact that the dog sleeps in my room next to my bed, not on the street or in a yard somewhere.
 A restaurant owner is not happy with the fact that a dog comes with me to eat and I order an extra plate for her and put the food in a plastic bag which she eats under the table while I eat mine, or that I take the meat out of my plate to give it to her.
 Or a bus driver may not be happy with me taking a black ball of fur under my seat.
-All that builds up inside me as well and the rejection, stress and lack of empathy people sometimes show, can add up pretty quickly to the many obstacles a regular traveler has to overcome with or without a dog.
+All that builds up inside me as well and the rejection, stress, and lack of empathy people sometimes show, can add up pretty quickly to the many obstacles a regular traveler has to overcome with or without a dog.

-There were no immigration officers anywhere to be seen between the borders, it seems most people who cross don’t get any stamp or paper and those who want to get one can enter some small office somewhere, if they find it.
+There were no immigration officers anywhere to be seen between the borders, it seems most people who cross don’t get any stamp or paper and those who want to get one can enter some small office somewhere if they find it.
 So Bong Gu and I crossed illegally for the first time but no the last one.

 Part 3 – Cusco